 The SMW HA system requires five unique IP addresses and three host names.
-You will need the following information from Table 2 when configuring an SMW HA cluster:
+You will need the following information from Table 3 when configuring an SMW HA cluster:

-- Virtual IP address for the SMW cluster. - IP addresses of the two SMWs. - DRAC IP addresses for both SMWs.
-These IP addresses are used by the DRAC on each SMW. - Virtual host name for the SMW cluster.
+- Virtual host name for the SMW cluster.
 Users access the SMW HA cluster using this host name.
 This chapter uses the example host name virtual-smw-default for the preconfigured host name and virtual-smw-new for the site-specific host name. - Host names of the two SMWs.
-This chapter uses the example host names smwl-default and smw2-default for the preconfigured host names, and smwl-new and smw2-new for the site-specific host names. - IP addresses for the default gateway and name server.
+This chapter uses the example host names smw1-default and smw2-default for the preconfigured host names, and smw1-new and smw2-new for the site-specific host names. - Virtual IP address for the SMW cluster. - IP addresses of the two SMWs. - DRAC IP addresses for both SMWs.
+These IP addresses are used by the iDRAC on each SMW. - IP addresses for the default gateway and name server.